inaturalist/iNaturalistReactNative/README.md

 If you are running into some issues after the tests have been working for some time, try updating `applesimutils` with `brew update && brew upgrade applesimutils`.

-If you want to run the Android tests make sure you have the correct [emulator setup](https://wix.github.io/Detox/docs/19.x/introduction/android-dev-env), and the emulator has the same name as in the .detoxrc.json file.
-You can then run `npm run e2e:build:android && npm run e2e:test:android`.
+If you want to run the Android tests you need to prepare your environment.
+Before you dive into the [emulator setup](https://wix.github.io/Detox/docs/19.x/introduction/android-dev-env), know that alternatively you might find it easier setting up the required local emulator, preferrably an AOSP (Android Open Source Project) version, using Android Studio.
+Make sure the emulator has the same name as in the .detoxrc.js file.
+Run `npm run e2e:build:android && npm run e2e:test:android` to build the .apk for testing purposes and install and run it on the emulator with the name as stated in the detoxrc.js file.

 ## Running with Staging Environment